 This depends on who the patient’s ADHD specialist is.
 For some patients, their ADHD specialist will prescribe their ADHD medications and arrange any tests that might be needed.

 For other patients, a new local ADHD service will prescribe their ADHD medications and arrange any tests that might be needed.
-This service will go live on 1 April 2025.
+This service went live on 1 April 2025.

 Who will supply my medication?